tesses/ScrollCss.ts-menage-class-on-scroll/README.md

 # ScrollCss-Menage-your-css-class-on-scroll
-Menage your css class on scroll in typescrit
+Menage your css class on scroll in typescript